GPUWorks/vizi/README.md

 ## Introduction

 Vizi is a antialiased 2D vector based visualization and GUI library for Elixir.
-It offers a simple scene graph, window and event handling, and 2D drawing functions that are loosely based on the HTML5 canvas API.
+It offers a simple scene graph, window and event handling, animations, and 2D drawing functions that are loosely based on the HTML5 canvas API.

 All drawing is powered by [NanoVG](https://github.com/memononen/nanovg).
 NanoVG uses OpenGL as a render